Blue Line (Montreal Metro): Eastern extension to Anjou

 In March 2022, it was announced that the federal government had agreed to provide $1.3 billion to the extension, with further costs to be covered by the provincial government.
 In March 2025, the federal government committed an additional $650 million to the project.
 The 6 km extension was set to include five new stations, two bus terminals, a pedestrian tunnel connecting to the Pie-IX BRT and a new park-and-ride.
 Overall, the project was estimated to cost around $5.8 to $6.4 billion and scheduled to be completed in 2029.

 Initial construction work began in August 2022.
 Procurement work to build the tunnels and stations began in the fourth quarter of 2022.
 In January 2023, the STM announced that five Quebec artists – Jocelyne Alloucherie, Ludovic Boney, Nadia Myre, Alain Paiement and Marc Séguin – had been selected to create public art at each of the new stations.
 In September 2023, construction tenders for the tunnel boring machine were called and an announcement was made that the opening date would be delayed to 2031.
 In February 2024, Thales was awarded a CA$217 million contract to install communications-based train control on the Blue Line, including on the new extension.
 In August 2024, a consortium led by Pomerleau was awarded a CA$1.1 billion contract to dig the tunnel and construct 3 stations.
 It was also announced that the extension would now cost CA$7.6 billion to construct.
 It was estimated that around 69,000 daily passengers would use the extension.

 Construction officially started in September 2024.
 In March 2025, the federal government announced that it would contribute a further CA$650 million towards the extension.
 In September 2025, Mayor of Montreal Valérie Plante announced the names of the five new stations, with several stations named after women.
 In October 2025, a tunnel boring machine that would dig the extension arrived from Germany.
+Digging, advancing at a rate of ten metres per day began in April 2026.
+The tunnel boring machine name was revealed in May 2026 as "Lisette" in honor of the first female metro operator of the STM, following a public vote.